Logistic Performance Management Using Data Analytics

 In the warehouse, the lead time can be impacted by

-• Stock-out: products missing causing back orders and cancellation
+• Stock-out: products missing, causing back orders and cancellations

 • Capacity: resources shortage to absorb the workload (people, equipment)